juharris/dotnet-OptionsProvider/README.md

     }
 }
 ```

+For this to work, `MyConfiguration` must have public setters for all of its properties, as shown above.

 If `enabledFeatures` is `["A", "B"]`, then `MyConfiguration` will be built in this order:
 1. Apply the default values the injected `IConfiguration`, i.e. the values from `appsettings.json` under `"config"`.